ericrommel/python_test_automation_book/topics/07_web_ui_testing/example_of_test_suites_and_po/README.md

 # Introduction
-This folder contains files with PO and test suites to demo different version of Web UI automation tests
+This folder contains files with PO and test suites to demo different implementation of Web UI automation tests

 ## Files

+1)
-1) selenium_test_demo.py:
+selenium_test_demo.py:
-It is a simple example of selenium webdriver test
+- It is a simple example of selenium webdriver test

 CL command
 ```bash
 python .\selenium_test_demo.py
 ```

+2)
-2) test_login_page_not_pytest.py
+test_login_page_not_pytest.py
 - The separated Playwright suit (without pytest)

 CL command